YuanZi1501040205/cv-homework-1-YuanZi1501040205/README.md

 (5 Pts.)
 Write code to perform segmentation on a color image using KMeans clustering

   - Starter code available in directory Segmentation/
-  - Segmentation/KMeans.py: One is required to edit the functions "segmentation_color".
+  - Segmentation/KMeans.py: One is required to edit the functions "segmentation_rgb".
 You are welcome to add more function or add nested functions with in the function.
   - Make sure the function returns the segmented image
   - For this part of the assignment, please implement your own code for all computations, do not use inbuilt functions like from numpy, opencv or other libraries
   - Describe your method and findings in your report